 Is it business owners who are losing out on ‘cashing in’ on the pink pound?

 Or could it be the gay traveller who doesn’t experience all this new country has to offer?

 It’s all about the research

-I get it, some gay travellers have zero interest in leaving the beach so it comes down to personal preference, this is perfectly fine.
+I get it, some gay travellers have zero interest in leaving the beach and it comes down to personal preference.
 My advice to anyone thinking of ditching the suitcase on wheels in favour of a backpack, is do your research before boarding the plane.
 Know what is acceptable and offensive to the locals.